 Key Features of Square Online

-The main features you get with Square Online is a powerful store and a simple, easy-to-use, website builder.
+The main features you get with Square Online are a robust store and a simple, easy-to-use website builder.

 You can use only the eCommerce capabilities of Square Online on your existing or you can build your complete service business website using Square Online.